Vancomycin Dosing Parameter Calculator

 What Your 24-hour Area Under the Curve (AUC) Means

 Your AUC score shows the balance between effectively killing the bacteria and avoiding harmful side effects.
-It helps clinicians decide if a prescription is safe or if it needs adjustment before the next dose is given.
+It helps clinicians decide if a prescription falls within commonly referenced ranges or if it needs adjustment before the next dose is given.

 Target Range (400–600 mg·h/L): A result within this range suggests the drug concentration is high enough to kill the bacteria like MRSA.
-You should maintain the current dosing regimen to ensure the infection clears safely.
+One may consider maintain the current dosing regimen to ensure the infection clears safely.
 Regular monitoring is still required to ensure levels remain stable.

 Subtherapeutic (<400 mg·h/L): If the number is below 400, the antibiotic level is too low to be effective.
 You may need to increase the dose or shorten the interval to prevent the bacteria from growing resistant.

 High Toxicity Risk (>600 mg·h/L): A result above 600 indicates a significant risk for nephrotoxicity.
-You should decrease the dose or increase the dosing interval to protect the patient's kidneys from damage.
+One may consider decrease the dose or increase the dosing interval to protect the patient's kidneys from damage.

 Monitor serum creatinine levels regularly to catch kidney changes early.